English Church Architecture.

 Finally, the church contains few wooden furnishings of note and only the dado of the parclose screen between the N. aisle and organ chamber needs mentioning.
 Painted with a random selection of saints, this is dated by an inscription reading 'Pray for the welfare of William Boyle and Kathryn his wyffe'.
 William Boyle died in 1504.
 Just to the west, in the aisle N. wall, are the remains of a rood stair.

-[Other related churches to consult on this web-site include Badwell Ash, Elmswell, Ixworth and Gipping, all in Suffolk.]
+[Other related churches to consult on this web-site include Badwell Ash, Elmswell, Ixworth, Grundsiburgh and Gipping in Suffolk and Fincham in this county.]